Skip to main content

 Buy on AmazonListen on Audible

-Explores the psychology of why people say “yes” and how to apply these insights ethically.
+Explores why people say “yes” and how to ethically apply these insights.

 Rating: 4.5/5